Optimal Transport-based Conformal Prediction: Classification

-As depicted in \Cref{figure_methodo_positive}, the resulting MK ranks reflect the desired left-to-right ordering.
 It is worth noting that this adjustment is fully compatible with the general definition of MK quantiles, which is flexible enough to accommodate arbitrary reference distributions (see \Cref{remarkchoiceReference}).
+Based on this choice of score \eqref{MultivScoreClassif} and reference rank vectors, OT-CP generates the following prediction sets,